 Michigan No Fault Insurance

-Michigan no fault auto insurance is one of the most complicated in the U.S. to understand.
-Michigan has several irregular coverages other states do not require.
-Michigan's no fault laws have both pros and cons with the biggest con being the overall high cost.
-Take a look at what makes Michigan auto insurance policies unique.
+Michigan’s no-fault auto insurance law is one of the most complicated in the U.S. to understand.
+Michigan has several irregular coverages that other states do not require.
+Michigan's no-fault laws have both pros and cons, with the biggest con being the much higher overall cost than drivers in other states regularly have to endure.
+Take a look at what makes Michigan auto insurance policies unique:

 Personal Injury Protection and MCCA

-Michigan is the truest no fault state in the country.
-The term no fault is not only in relation to medical but also to collision.
+Michigan is the truest no-fault state in the country.
+The term no-fault means that your own insurer will be responsible for recouping your losses, rather than the insurer of another party.
+It doesn’t matter who was responsible for the accident, hence the name “no fault.”
+This is true for both medical and collision bills.
 Physical damage is covered by the collision coverage listed on your insurance policy regardless of who is at fault.
 Whether you are at-fault or not will determine what deductible you pay.
 It could also affect whether you have coverage or not depending on the type of collision you selected.

 - Limited Collision is the cheapest form of collision.
 With limited collision, you will only be covered if an accident is not your fault.
 No deductible will apply when you are found to be not at fault and your vehicle will be repaired.
 If you are at-fault, you will not have any coverage provided by your insurance policy.